AMReX-Fusion/Furnace/Docs/source/Verification.rst

    :align: center
    :width: 5in

-   Furnace solution for the double rarefaction problem run in 3-d, along the :math:`x`, :math:`y`, and :math:`z` axes.
+   Logi solution for the double rarefaction problem run in 3-d, along the :math:`x`, :math:`y`, and :math:`z` axes.
 A coarse grid of 32 zones in the direction of propagation, with 2 levels of refinement was used.
 The analytic solution appears as the red line.

-:numref:`fig:test2` shows the Furnace output, run along all 3 coordinate axes in 3-d, compared to the analytic solution.
+:numref:`fig:test2` shows the Logi output, run along all 3 coordinate axes in 3-d, compared to the analytic solution.

 The comparison to the analytic solution follows the same procedure as